 Russ Ehrenfeld enters the eighth year of his third stint at Tennessee State after spending three seasons at Chattanooga.

-Since returning, Ehrenfeld has produced numerous professional lineman, including four NFL draft picks in a two year span.
+Since returning, Ehrenfeld has produced numerous professional linemen, including four NFL draft picks in a two year span.
 Kadeem Edwards and Demetrius Rhaney were taken in the 2014 draft, while Robert Myers and Anthony Morris were selected in 2015.
 This marked the first time in TSU history that four lineman were drafted during a two year period.

 Prior to his return, Ehrenfeld helped the Mocs allow only nine sacks in 2009, tied for fewest in the Southern Conference and third lowest in the nation.
 UTC did not allow a sack for the last four games of the season, including a trip to FBS National Champion Alabama in the season finale.